cozy/cozy-docs/src/documents/hack/cookbooks/data-system.html.md

 ### Todo for this cookbook
 * Checking all the request's parameters and responses status code and body.
-* Adding examples of usage with the request-json node module
+* Adding the "account" section
 * Adding documentation about authentificaiton and authorization process

 ## Data API